Talking Statues Islands Brygge 3 Copenhagen Denmark Tel +45 88 38 48 20 +45 25 34 23 93 CONTACT US

 How would you describe a creative development of the project Talking Statues?

-Why the statues are so important to you?
+Why are the statues so important to you?
 For example, why did you decide to let exactly the statues talk?

 In my opinion, all statues they have a lot of history, they are very interesting.
 One thing is that they all reflect a part of our history, a time, but many of them are also historical persons like Beethoven or Shakespeare, and so both have a story in itself, the time they reflect.
 You have a person in that time and then you have an artist who made a statue as a reflection on the person and at the same time you have a visualisation of the person in the sense that it has been used a lot of energy to create a face, body and how it has been done and what kind of symbols have been used and so on.
-So every statue standing everywhere in a city or in a country or wherever you pass it has a huge amount of story and since they all are very lifelike it was obvious I thought to make these characters or statues a greater part of our daily life in the sense as you see them now they are just standing, but I would like to make them a greater part, because they are all containing so much history and so much knowledge, and I think it is important also why they were put there and also who they are.
+So every statue standing everywhere in a city or in a country or wherever you pass it has a huge amount of story and since they all are very life like it was obvious I thought to make these characters or statues a greater part of our daily life in the sense as you see them now they are just standing, but I would like to make them a greater part, because they are all containing so much history and so much knowledge, and I think it is important also why they were put there and also who they are.
 If you go by you might pass a statue, maybe it has been erected 200 years ago and today people won't know why it was put there.
 So there are many good reasons why statues should come alive and be part of our present life.

 What are the main obstacles you have faced during the project?
 How did you solve them?

 I had a difficulty in getting people to show interest for statues.
 The problem was I knew there was a good story, I had to get a story out.
 I had to find in my mind how to make the statues talk. (...)
-Also I had a problem to get a finance for the project.
+Also, I had a problem to get a finance for the project.
 I applied for some money and I got an equivalent of 80 000 DKK from the City of Copenhagen, which is not too much actually taking into consideration all the work we should go through.
-First they said there was no money, but later the application was discussed by the politicians and finally I got some money.
+First they said there was no money, but later the application was discussed by the politicians and finally, I got some money.
 I hoped to get more money, but I didn't get any more money.
 I applied for money at all institutions in Denmark and all the funds and foundations, and I didn't get anything at all.
 So, I ended up with my 80 000 DKK.
 I started my work and the first thing was to develop the app.
 It was very expensive.
-We had to pay, I think, 50 000 DKK and then I still would have to make pictures, do research, to get the history of the statues, we still would have to write the monologues, we had to get the actors, studio etc., but as I have my own company True Stories, I am also using some of my own savings and income on developing idea.
-Also the writing of the monologues needed to be thought though.
-What would a statue say if it call talk?
+We had to pay, I think, 50 000 DKK and then I still would have to make pictures, do research, to get the history of the statues, we still would have to write the monologues, we had to get the actors, studio etc., I am also using some of my own savings and income on developing idea.
+Also the writing of the monologues needed to be thought through.
+What would a statue say if it call to talk?
 How would it talk?
 We spend some time on this, some thing would work, others not.
 Overall the idea for the statue talking in a prerecorded voice over worked at once, but we needed to adjust and find out what the length should be, and how the statue would address the public - the by-passers.

 My idea wasn't to try to make money on this.
 I was hoping I will get paid for what I was doing but I didn't.
 Actually, I spend a lot of money maybe 4 - 5 times the amount I got from the City of Copenhagen to make this project possible, because money that I got from the city was just about enough to perform the work and to make a technical side of it, but after that you have to record all monologue, recordings etc. Peter Heede from Adaptor Dubbing in Copenhagen was a great help finding good actors.
 We use only one actor for all the statue voices because of the economy, but it worked very well anyway.